wssuzb/wssuzb/README.md

 - 👋 Hi, I’m 苏镇波(Zhenbo Su).
-- 👀 I got my BS degree from Yunnan University in 2021 and now will be a graduate student in the Department of astronomy in USTC.
+- 👀 I will get my BS degree from Yunnan University in 2021 soon, and will be a graduate student at Department of astronomy in USTC this year.
 - 🌱 I’m currently learning astrophysics.
 - 📫 How to reach me :
     >Tel and WeChat: 15059807988